 ← All notes

-Examines how chain-of-thought reasoning works, what it's made of, and when it fails.
+Investigates how chain-of-thought reasoning works, what it's made of, and when it breaks.

 View as